 If you are a California resident, you may obtain information about exercising your rights, as described above, by contacting us at 1-800-633-0748.
 For information on the CCPA requests Oracle received, complied with, or denied for the previous calendar year, please visit Oracle’s Annual Consumer Privacy Reporting page, available here.

 Sharing within Oracle

-As a global corporation, AddThis Data can be shared globally throughout Oracle’s worldwide organization for a business purpose.
+As a global corporation, AddThis Data can be shared globally throughout Oracle’s worldwide organization for business purposes, as specified in Section 4.
 A list of Oracle entities is available here.
 Please select a region and country to view the registered address and contact details of the Oracle entity or entities located in each country.
 Oracle employees are authorized to access personal information only to the extent necessary to perform their job functions.

 Sharing or selling with third parties

 We may share or sell AddThis Data with the following third parties for a commercial purpose:

 We may share or sell AddThis Data with the following third parties for a business purpose:

 Oracle maintains personal information for the following retention periods: